KAREN OUZOUNIAN

 JAY CAMPBELL is a cellist actively exploring a wide range of creative music.
 He has been recognized for approaching both old and new music with the same curiosity and commitment, and his performances have been called “electrifying” by the New York Times and “gentle, poignant, and deeply moving” by the Washington Post.

 The only musician ever to receive two Avery Fisher Career Grants — in 2016 as a soloist, and again in 2019 as a member of the JACK Quartet — Jay made his concerto debut with the New York Philharmonic in 2013 and in 2016, he worked with Alan Gilbert as the artistic director for Ligeti Forward, part of the New York Philharmonic Biennale at the Metropolitan Museum of Art.
-In 2017, he was Artist-in-Residence at the Lucerne Festival along with frequent collaborator Patricia Kopatchinskaja, where he also gave the premiere of Luca Francesconi’s cello concerto Das Ding Singt with Matthias Pintscher.
+In 2017, he was Artist-in-Residence at the Lucerne Festival along with frequent collaborator violinist Patricia Kopatchinskaja, where he gave the premiere of Luca Francesconi’s cello concerto Das Ding Singt.
 In 2018 he appeared at the Berlin Philharmonie with Deutsches Symphonie-Orchester Berlin.
-He has recorded the concertos of George Perle and Marc-Andre Dalbavie with the Seattle Symphony, and in 2023/24 will premiere a new cello concerto, Reverdecer, by Andreia Pinto-Correia with the Gulbenkian Orchestra in Portugal and in Brazil with the Orquestra Sinfonica do Estado de Sao Paulo.
-In 2022 he returned to the Los Angeles Philharmonic as curator and cellist for his second Green Umbrella concert, where he premiered new concertos by Wadada Leo Smith and inti figgis-vizueta.
+He has recorded the concertos of George Perle and Marc-Andre Dalbavie with the Seattle Symphony, and in 2023/2024 will premiere a new concerto, Reverdecer, by Andreia Pinto-Correia with the Gulbenkian Orchestra in Portugal, and in Brazil with the Orquestra Sinfonica do Estado de Sao Paulo.
+In 2022 he returned to the Los Angeles Philharmonic as curator and cellist for his second Green Umbrella concert, premiering two concertos by Wadada Leo Smith and inti figgis-vizueta.

-Jay’s primary artistic interest is the collaboration with living creative musicians and has worked in this capacity with Catherine Lamb, Helmut Lachenmann, John Luther Adams, Liza Lim, Marcos Balter, Tyshawn Sorey, and many others.
-His close association with John Zorn has resulted in two discs of new works for cello, Hen to Pan (2015) and Azoth (2020).
-Deeply committed as a chamber musician, he is the cellist of the JACK Quartet as well as the Junction Trio with violinist Stefan Jackiw and pianist Conrad Tao.
+Jay’s primary artistic interest is the collaboration with living creative musicians and has worked in this capacity with Catherine Lamb, John Luther Adams, Marcos Balter, Tyshawn Sorey, and many others.
+His close association with John Zorn resulted in two discs of new works for cello, Hen to Pan (2015) and Azoth (2020).
+Deeply committed as a chamber musician, he is the cellist of the JACK Quartet as well as the Junction Trio with violinist Stefan Jackiw and pianist Conrad Tao, and multidisciplinary collective AMOC.

 BRYAN CHENG